choria-io/go-choria/docs/content/previews/protov2/_index.md

 1 replies max: 4ms min: 4ms avg: 4ms overhead: 12ms
 ```

 Other commands like `choria req choria_util info` should work demonstrating authorization works and `choria broker server list` should list the broker indicating Broker System Account access works.
+After a minute or so `choria broker stream ls` will show a list of Streams demonstrating Choria Streams authority worked.